-- For Substantial Rehabilitation, the development cost must not exceed \$734.04 per square foot (living area) and must not exceed 20% of the original development cost submitted to PRHFA in the QAP proposal. - For New Construction, the development cost must not exceed \$616.00 per square foot (living area) and must not exceed 15% of the original development cost submitted to PRHFA in the QAP proposal.
+• For Substantial Rehabilitation, the development cost must not exceed \$734.04 per square foot (living area).

+• For New Construction, the development cost must not exceed \$616.00 per square foot (living area).

-PRDOH establishes the thresholds to allow for streamlined costs, and to ensure that the proposed control limit for the development costs13 per square foot are reasonable for the best use of CDBG-DR funds and in compliance with federal regulations.
+PRDOH establishes the thresholds to allow for streamlined costs, and to ensure that the proposed control limit for the development costs13 per square foot is reasonable for the best use of CDBG-DR funds and in compliance with federal regulations.